ROTC Programs

 Along with the Illinois State Tuition Waiver mentioned on the overview page, Army ROTC has specific financial assistance opportunities that can greater reduce college expenses.
 Enrollment in Army ROTC can provide significant financial support to interested students.
 All ROTC scholarships are merit-based.
 Army ROTC offers three financial aid programs to support Army ROTC cadets earn their college degrees: the Army ROTC Federal Scholarship, the Guaranteed Reserve Forces Duty ROTC Scholarship, and the Simultaneous Membership Program (SMP) with the Illinois Army National Guard or Army Reserve.

-Federal Scholarship: This scholarship covers FULL Tuition and Fees OR Room and Board; a $600/Semester allowance for books; and $420/month stipend for subsistence while college is in session.
+This scholarship covers FULL Tuition and Fees OR Room and Board; a $600/Semester allowance for books; and $420/month stipend for subsistence while college is in session.
 This is usually 9-10 months each academic year.
 There are 4-year, 3.5-year, 3-year, 2.5-year and 2-year variations of this scholarship.
 However, this scholarship may only cover one degree.
 To accept this scholarship, you are required to sign a contract for military service upon graduation from college.
 While receiving scholarship benefits, you must register for the Military Science courses, have a minimum of 2.5 to be awarded, and maintain a 2.0 to retain.
 Freshman Applicants must have a 19 or higher on the ACT or a 920 or higher on the SAT.

-GRFD (Guaranteed Reserve Forces Duty) Scholarship: This scholarship is very similar to the Federal Scholarship except the student must also be a member of the U.S. Army Reserves or the Illinois Army National Guard.
+This scholarship is very similar to the Federal Scholarship except the student must also be a member of the U.S. Army Reserves or the Illinois Army National Guard.
 Students with a GRFD scholarship are required to sign a contract for Reserve or National Guard duty prior to accepting the scholarship.
 The student will attend one monthly weekend drill and train for two weeks over the summer with his/her assigned unit while attending college.
 This scholarship covers FULL Tuition and Fees OR Room and Board; a $600/Semester allowance for books; and $420/month stipend for subsistence while college is in session.
 This is usually 9-10 months each academic year.
-There is a 4-year version that must be applied for prior to joining Army ROTC but if you are already a UIUC student, there are still 3-year, 2.5-year and 2-year variations of this scholarship as well.
+There is a 4-year version that must be applied for prior to joining Army ROTC but if you are already an Illinois student, there are still 3-year, 2.5-year and 2-year variations of this scholarship as well.
 You also receive all of the Simultaneous Membership Program (SMP) benefits listed below.

-Nursing Scholarship: At UIUC, the Nursing program is part of the University of Illinois at Chicago and students apply for entrance into the nursing program during their first semester of their sophomore year.
+At Illinois, the Nursing program is part of the University of Illinois at Chicago and students apply for entrance into the nursing program during their first semester of their sophomore year.
 If accepted, Army ROTC has scholarships that will cover the last two years needed to obtain a Nursing degree.
 Like the two scholarships above, this scholarship covers FULL Tuition and Fees OR Room and Board; a $600/Semester allowance for books; and $420/month stipend for subsistence while college is in session.
 This is usually 9-10 months each academic year.
 Should you earn this scholarship, you will sign a contract for military service as an Army nurse upon your graduation.

-Simultaneous Membership Program (SMP): The purpose of the SMP Program is to give eligible enlisted members of the Reserve Component an opportunity to participate in a college-level ROTC Program and earn an officer’s commission upon graduation.
+The purpose of the SMP Program is to give eligible enlisted members of the Reserve Component an opportunity to participate in a college-level ROTC Program and earn an officer’s commission upon graduation.
 The name, SMP, originates from a student simultaneously being under contact with a ILARNG or US Army Reserve contract and an Army ROTC contract.
 This agreement may be with a GRFD scholarship or with a non-scholarship contract.
-Once a UIUC student has completed basic training, or an equivalent qualification (Basic Camp through Army ROTC), and is an academic sophomore, he/she can join the SMP and earn an officer’s commission while completing their college degree.
+Once a Illinois student has completed basic training, or an equivalent qualification (Basic Camp through Army ROTC), and is an academic sophomore, he/she can join the SMP and earn an officer’s commission while completing their college degree.
 While in the SMP, the cadet earns E-5 (Sergeant) pay while attending drill and annual training.
 Financial assistance includes (1) E-5 pay, typically around $350 per drill weekend; (2) roughly $380 per month GI Bill pay; and (3) $350 per month as a GI Bill college kicker.
 ILARNG SMP Soldiers also earn four years of paid tuition if they attend a state university in Illinois.
-UIUC is one of these colleges.
+The University of Illinois Urbana-Champaign is one of these colleges.

-Other Scholarships: ROTC awards numerous other cash award scholarships annually to cadets.
+ROTC awards numerous other cash award scholarships annually to cadets.
 If interested in learning more about these scholarships, contact the Army ROTC office for further details.

-Non-Scholarship Contracts: A student may contract without a scholarship and still earn $420 per month stipend to help with expenses while the college is in session.
+A student may contract without a scholarship and still earn $420 per month stipend to help with expenses while the college is in session.
 A cadet must have a minimum of 30 college credits to qualify for this contract.

 ALL contracts (scholarship or non-scholarship) are contingent upon an applicant being medically qualified, physically fit, and participating in Army ROTC training events.